4/11/25 - Imperial Radch by Anne Leckie spoilers this update.

 By Dan Abnett

-This was a neat little story about an extrenely lethal Chaos plague killed in four days and in your last hours you would be sent into a berserk fury and kill everyone around you.
+This was a neat little story about an extremely lethal Chaos plague killed in four days and in your last hours you would be sent into a berserk fury and kill everyone around you.

 The main character was just a medical researcher researching an old plague similar to a new sector wide pandemic and went to interview one of the few survivors of the last outbreak.
 The whole of the drama was those interviews and the stories in them because when he gets the info out, the story wraps up the current pandemic in a couple paragraphs.